 Applications received by Jan.
 15 are given full consideration and the majority of offers are made by April 15.
 Most students enter the physics program in the fall, although some add the preceding summer session.
 Entry during the academic year is possible under exceptional circumstances.
 For all details concerning the graduate program, contact the Chair of the Graduate Admissions Committee (email@example.com).

 Students entering this program are normally expected to have successfully concluded undergraduate work in mechanics, electricity and magnetism, thermodynamics, statistical mechanics and quantum mechanics.
 They should also possess a working knowledge of mathematics including calculus, ordinary differential equations, Fourier series, vector analysis, and basic elements of partial differential equations.
-The Verbal and Quantitative GRE General Tests are recommended.
+The Verbal and Quantitative GRE General Tests are optional.
 The Physics GRE Subject Test is optional.
 Deficiencies of undergraduate preparation should not deter a prospective student with an otherwise good record, as these may be made up during the first year of graduate study.

 See Ohio University Minimum Graduate Requirements.
 Applicants are responsible for reading and understanding the admission policies and procedures in the Graduate Catalog.

 - Bachelor's degree from government recognized/accredited U.S. institutions or equivalent.
 Applicants are not required to hold a U.S. master's-equivalent degree for admission.

 - Minimum Grade Point Average (GPA): Successful candidates are students who have excelled academically.
 A minimum GPA of 3.0 on a scale of 4.0 or equivalent is required.